 - AutoWDS is suitable for static infrastructure only, not for mobile APs.
 If an AP should move out of range of its P2P partner and lose the connection to the network, there is a temporary downtime and a subsequent reconfiguration.
-However, the roaming of WLAN clients between individual AutoWDS APs is no different than the roaming between conventional APs. - The DFS processing by an AP in 5-GHz operation is unaffected by AutoWDS and has a higher priority.
+However, the roaming of WLAN clients between individual AutoWDS APs is no different than the roaming between conventional APs. - 1 AutoWDS does not support the network separation of SSIDs to VLANs by means of a static configuration or a dynamic VLAN assignment via RADIUS.
+Implementing a network separation of SSIDs requires these to be separated by means of layer-3 tunnels. - The DFS processing by an AP in 5-GHz operation is unaffected by AutoWDS and has a higher priority.
 DFS radar recognition may cause the AP to suddenly change the channel during operation.
 It can even completely deactivate the WLAN for a period if radar recognition is running on different channels and the available frequencies drop out.
 The impacted AP can cause interference to the entire AutoWDS group, and may not be able to deploy any SSIDs for some time.
 Within buildings you have the option of counteracting interference by enabling the indoor mode.

 If you operate AutoWDS on a device with a single physical WLAN interface, its data rate will be reduced to just a third, since the device must send incoming/outgoing data multiple times: To the WLAN clients, to a master AP and, if applicable, to a slave AP.
-You can mitigate this effect on devices with two WLAN physical interfaces by dividing up the data traffic.
+This effect is mitigated by operating only devices that have multiple WLAN physical interfaces and using these to divide up the data traffic.
 You do this by reserving one physical WLAN interface for connecting the APs and one physical WLAN interface for connecting the clients.